thdngan/palaeo/content/notes/fermions.md

 ---
-title: "fermions"
+title: fermions
 date: 2022-08-01
 tags:
-- note
+  - particle
-- particle physics
+  - physics
+  - notes
 ---
 A particle that has a half-odd-integer spin (spin 1/2, spin 3/2, etc.)